Benchmarking quantum simulation with neutron-scattering experiments: Acknowledgments

 \section{Acknowledgments}

 B.P. would like to thank Abhinav Deshpande and James Raftery for useful discussions.
 This research was supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center.
-A portion of this research used resources at the Spallation Neutron Source, a DOE Office of Science User Facility operated by the Oak Ridge National Laboratory under IPTS-34938.
 The work at the University of Illinois at Urbana-Champaign (UIUC) is supported by the Taiwan UIUC Scholarship under the official memo No.\ 1100063269M and by the IBM Illinois Discovery Accelerator Institute (IIDAI).
-The work performed at IBM and Purdue University is supported by the United States Department of Energy, the National Quantum Initiative Science Research Center, and the Quantum Science Center, managed by Oak Ridge National Laboratory.
-This work made use of the Illinois Campus Cluster, a computing resource that is operated by the Illinois Campus Cluster Program (ICCP) in conjunction with the National Center for Supercomputing Applications (NCSA) and which is supported by funds from UIUC.
+A portion of this research used resources at the Spallation Neutron Source, a DOE Office of Science User Facility operated by the Oak Ridge National Laboratory under IPTS-34938 and IPTS-26614.
+This work made use of the Illinois Campus Cluster, a computing resource that is operated by the Illinois Campus Cluster Program (ICCP) in conjunction with the National Center for Supercomputing Applications (NCSA) and which is supported by funds from UIUC, as well as the Gilberth GPU clusters of Rosen Center for Advanced Computing (RCAC) Purdue University.